jd28/rollnw/lib/nw/smalls/docs/propset-architecture.md

 - Spell preparation/loadout in propsets — slot-per-level-per-class runtime rows
   stay in the native `ObjectAbilityLoadout` component for now; NWN1 `SpellBook` remains only a legacy GFF list adapter.
-- Full `LevelHistory` in propsets — player-character compatibility detail; only the class-slot projection is currently in `CreatureLevels`
 - Persistent profile use of general `object` handle fields — the language supports immediate object values, but durable identity and stale-reference policy remain unresolved